 By DeVry University

-Information security and cyber security are both trending, dynamic professions – but what’s the difference?
-After all, the two terms are often used interchangeably.
-How is each field defined, what jobs exist within each industry and what kinds of companies can you work for?
+Information security and cyber security are both trending, dynamic professions, but in many cases, the terms are used interchangeably.
+So, how are they different?
+How is each field defined?
+What kinds of jobs are available in each field, and what kinds of employers can you work for?

 To answer these questions, read on for an overview of information security vs. cyber security, including their similarities and differences.
 We’ll also look at the things you should consider when deciding which path is right for you.